AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - string
       - Set sprite for ALL spacecraft through shape name and optional int RGB color values [0,255].
         Possible settings: "CIRCLE","SQUARE", "STAR", "TRIANGLE" or "bskSat" for a 2D spacecraft sprite of the bskSat shape.
-Default value is empty yielding a white "CIRCLE".
+Default value is empty yielding a blue "CIRCLE".
         To set this in python, use the helper function ``vizSupport.setSprite("STAR", color="red")``

 Setting Actuator GUI Options